adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-Our launch_kernel() function sets up the thread blocks, launches the kernel, and checks for errors.
+Our launch_kernel() function that's called from main() sets up the thread blocks, launches the kernel, and checks for errors.

 ```cpp
 bool launch_kernel(r32* a, r32* b, r32* c, r32* result, u32 n_elements)